-Tim Wilson is in his third year as Nebraska’s strength and conditioning coach for men’s basketball.
+Tim Wilson enters his fourth season as Nebraska’s strength and conditioning coach for men’s basketball in 2014-15.
 He came to Nebraska after spending three seasons at the University of Oregon, serving as the strength and conditioning coach for the Ducks men’s basketball program.

-Wilson, a Falls City, Neb., native, spent three seasons at Oregon, helping the Ducks to 21 wins and the CBI Championship in 2011.
+In 2013-14, Wilson helped the Huskers claim their first NCAA Tournament bid since 1998.
+Prior to returning to Nebraska, the Falls City, Neb., native spent three seasons at Oregon, helping the Ducks to 21 wins and the CBI Championship in 2011.
 The Ducks closed the season with wins in seven of their last nine games.

 Prior to joining the Oregon staff, Wilson spent 11 seasons in the NBA working with the Milwaukee Bucks, where he developed and implemented the strength and conditioning programs on a year-round basis.
 The Bucks made the playoffs six times in his tenure in Milwaukee, including the Eastern Conference Finals in 2000-01.
 With the Bucks, he worked with NBA All-Stars Ray Allen, Michael Redd, Glenn Robinson and Sam Cassell, as well as former Husker Erick Strickland.